jaraco/keyring/README.txt

 Credits
 -------

-The project was based on Tarek's idea in `this post`_.
-Kang initially carried it out as a `Google Summer of Code`_ project, and Tarek mentored Kang on this project.
+The project was based on Tarek Ziadé's idea in `this post`_.
+Kang Zhang initially carried it out as a `Google Summer of Code`_ project, and Tarek mentored Kang on this project.

 .. _this post: http://tarekziade.wordpress.com/2009/03/27/pycon-hallway-session-1-a-keyring-library-for-python/
 .. _Google Summer of Code: http://socghop.appspot.com/